kstenerud/streamux/README.md

 * Sender sends message ID 5 (with the reply bit cleared) to the receiver.
 * Receiver processes message ID 5
-* Receiver sends response ID 5 (with the reply bit set) to the sender.
+* Receiver sends reply ID 5 (with the reply bit set) to the sender.

 This works in both directions.
-Participants are peers, and can both initiate and respond to messages (acting as client and server simultaneously).
+Participants are peers, and can both initiate and reply to messages (acting as client and server simultaneously).

-Responses may be sent in a different order than the requests were received.
+Replies may be sent in a different order than the requests were received.

 ### Multiplexing